 The kidneys are important organs for the maintenance of a healthy human body.
 They clean the waste products from the blood.
 Many diseases can affect the kidneys.
-Some diseases are localised to the kidney, (e.g. glomerulonephritis) and some are systemic diseases affecting the kidney as well as other areas of the body (e.g. diabetes mellitus).
+Some diseases are localised to the kidney, eg. glomerulonephritis; and some are systemic diseases affecting the kidney as well as other areas of the body (eq. diabetes mellitus).

 Whatever the damage, if the kidneys continue to be insulted with disease, the filters scar, and fail to clean the blood.
-As the damage to the kidneys progresses, more and more filters fail, until eventually not enough of the filters are working to keep the blood clean from the waste products and symptoms develop.
+As the damage to the kidneys progresses, more and more filters fail, until eventually not enough of the filters are working to keep the blood clean from the waste products, and symptoms develop.
 Long before these symptoms develop, blood tests can detect the kidneys are not working adequately.

 Unfortunately, there are no symptoms of kidney failure until the kidneys are severely affected by the disease process(es), and often severely damaged.

 Sometimes very ill people suddenly develop kidney failure - this is called acute kidney failure.
-In most cases the kidneys heal themselves, and little long term problems result.
+In most cases the kidneys heal themselves, and no long term problems occur.

-Glomerulonephritides, diabetes mellitus, vasculitides (e.g. Wegener's granulomatosis, lupus nephritis), chronic long-standing high blood pressure, polycystic kidney disease and reflux nephropathy (flowing backwards up from the bladder to cause damage to the kidneys) are all common causes of progressive kidney failure.
+Glomerulonephritides, diabetes mellitus, vasculitides (eg. Wegener's granulomatosis, lupus nephritis), chronic long-standing high blood pressure, polycystic kidney disease, reflux nephropathy (flowing backwards up from the bladder to cause damage to the kidneys), urinary tract infections are all common causes of progressive chronic kidney failure.
+These causes may lead to end-stage kidney failure.